Lympstone: Sport and leisure

+Sailing and other watersports are a major part of village life.
+The village has a sailing club, established in 1947 and based in the harbour.

-Lympstone AFC were formed in 1906, they have sides in the Devon & Exeter Football League.
+Lympstone AFC were formed in 1895, they have 2 sides in the Devon & Exeter Football League & 16 youth teams (7-16) in the Exeter & District youth league.

 Lympstone has a non-league football club Royal Marines A.F.C. who play at Endurance Park CTCRM.
 They have since folded in April 2012.

 The Exeter–Exmouth cycle route passes through the village.
 The cycle route is popular for commuters and recreational cyclists.
 Prior to the opening of the cycle route the only direct route to cycle between Exmouth and Exeter was along the busy A376.
 The cycle route passes through the centre of the village bringing custom to the shop, cafe and pubs and adds to the vibrancy and sustainability of the village centre and its businesses.
 Despite this, a minority group is currently campaigning to change the route and are concerned it affects the village centre and could be made safer for users and villagers.

 The 1st Lympstone Sea Scouts Group celebrated its centenary in 2012.
 It currently has flourishing Scout and Cub sections.
 It meets in the Scout HQ on Cliff Field.

+The village has multiple public open spaces.
+Cliff Field is often used for football matches.
+Candy's field contains a playground, basketball court and tennis courts.
+Opposite the church, a new village green has recently been landscaped.

+Lympstone has a number of societies and organisations.
+The Lympstone Players were established in 1943 and currently have over 70 members.
+There is also an art group, film society, garden club, and youth club - to name a few.